fernando-aristizabal/gVal/README.md

 # Checkpoint 1: Minimum Viable Product
 - Easy to use, well documented, high-level functionality.
 - Accepts GDAL compatible raster formats.
+    - Consideration should be given to multiple band rasters.
 - Accepts categorical variables with set encodings.
 - Supports a wide array of continous and categorical metrics.
 - Reads files in chunks to avoid lower memory requirements.